DTV VISA FAQ

 4. Can I study on DTV?

 You cannot enroll in full academic programs.
-However, non-degree courses—such as Thai cooking class, Muay Thai training, or other soft‑power activities—are allowed.
+However, non-degree courses— Thai culinary training, Muay Thai, or Thai soft‑power activities—are allowed.

-Yes, you may open and be a shareholder in a Thai company.
+Yes, you can be a shareholder in Thai companies.
 You cannot, however, work as a director or employee unless you obtain a work permit.

 6. Can I buy property?